viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

     :::image type="content" source="images/mcc-isp-provision-cache-node-numbered.png" alt-text="Screenshot of the Azure portal depicting the cache node configuration page of a cache node.
 This screenshot shows all of the fields you can choose to configure the cache node." lightbox="./images/mcc-isp-provision-cache-node-numbered.png":::
     -->
   The creation of cache node might take a few minutes.
 Select Refresh to see your recently created cache node.
-Once the status changes to **Not Configured**, you can now configure your cache node.
+Once the cache node state changes to **Not Configured**, you can now configure your cache node.<br>
+To know more about different cache node state, see [Cache node states](#cache-node-states).

 # [Azure CLI](#tab/cli)